 The breeds of dogs favoured for this highly specialised work are Belgian Malinois - Malinois are intelligent, loyal, agile, sturdy and equally skilled at tracking, detecting, guarding and apprehending.
 ASA also work with bloodhounds and Spaniels who are utilised specifically for tracking.

 From Pups to Protectors - specialist training starts at 3 months after the pups have been assessed for suitability.
 Not every dog is right for this role.
 Extensive raining is conducted by Daryll Pleasants, founder of ASA, and his team.
 Visits to The Big Cat Sanctuary and local zoos help to acclimatise the dogs to the sights and sounds of Africa, while taking to the skies in helicopters is another essential element of their training.
 Once they are deployed to Africa Daryll conducts further training with the dogs and their new handlers including work on both handling and tracking.
 These visits are repeated, with ongoing support provided.
 The dogs need safe kennels and runs as well as equipment to keep them safe, from leads and harnesses to body armour and goggles.
 They need high protein food, veterinary care and each dog also has a GPS tracker in case they should become separated from their handler.
 Handlers also need to be equipped.

 To find out more about the work of ASA and the regions they work in please read on:

-In southern Africa they work with ICORP, an independent South Africa- based anti poaching group that are making a huge difference with a very dangerous but crucial role.
+In southern Africa ASA work with ICORP, an independent South Africa- based anti poaching group that are making a huge difference with a very dangerous but crucial role.
 ICORP is a small dedicated group with very little equipment.